 Like EMIR, DFA covers over-the-counter derivatives but unlike EMIR it excludes exchange-traded derivatives.

-Our multi-award winning ReportShield™ quality assurance service gives you the ability to demonstrate appropriate control over your reporting obligations.
+Our ReportShield™ quality assurance services give you the ability to demonstrate appropriate control over your reporting obligations.
 Features include:

 - Accuracy testing of all DFA open positions at the trade repository

 - Full control framework including governance structure, policy documentation, guidance and training for staff on the reporting obligation

 - Completeness, validity and accuracy of reporting for Parts 43, 45 and 46